Company

 The system has been tested up to 30°C.

 We can have the temperature up to 50°-69°C in summer, or for industrial water when the wastewater contains a high concentration of food residues.
-If the temperature is high, the OTE increases, but the behaviour of bacteria changes.
-Above 40°C, the bacteria stop working.

 How often is biofilm thickness measured?